weber77/2FA/README.md

-# FastAPI Bookings API
+# FastAPI 2FA seed phrase

-This is a simple FastAPI application for 2FA authentication and QR code generation.
+This is a simple FastAPI application for 2FA authentication with seed phrase and QR code generation.

 ## Setup